List of Toy Story characters: Stinky Pete

-Stinky Pete, commonly known as Prospector, is a prospector doll and one of the two main antagonists of the second film.
+Stinky Pete, commonly known as the Prospector (voiced by Kelsey Grammer), is a prospector doll and one of the two main antagonists of the second film.
 He is a toy modeled after a character on the fictional television show Woody's Roundup, which also includes the characters of Woody, Jessie, and Bullseye.
-The Prospector doll seen in the film had never been opened and was still "mint in the box".
+The Prospector had never been opened and was still mint in the box.

-In contrast to the character on the show, Prospector is intelligent, ruthless, manipulative, and well-spoken.
-He openly expresses his hatred for space toys like Buzz Lightyear, whom he blames for causing Woody's Roundup to be cancelled after the launch of Sputnik (itself made in real-life by RSC Energia, and launched on the R-7 Semyorka-based "Sputnik" launcher by what is now the State Space Corporation "Roscosmos"), which made children all over America lose their interest in western toys, shifting to space adventures instead.
-Prospector believes the Roundup Gang should be put on display in a toy museum, as planned, stating that children destroy toys.
-He secretly disrupts Woody's escape attempt and frames Jessie for the sabotage.
-Later, he openly intervenes when Woody asks the Roundup Gang to come home with him.
-After a final confrontation at an airport, Andy's toys stuff Prospector into a backpack belonging to Amy, a little girl who takes him in as her new toy.
+In contrast to the buffoonish nature of the character on the show, the Prospector is intelligent, ruthless, short-tempered, and well-spoken.
+He openly expresses his hatred for space toys like Buzz Lightyear, whom he angrily blames for causing Woody's Roundup to be prematurely cancelled after the launch of RSC Energia/Roscosmos' Sputnik, which made children all over America lose their interest in western toys.
+The Prospector believes the Roundup Gang should be put on display in a toy museum, and secretly disrupts Woody's escape attempt and frames Jessie for the sabotage.
+Later, he openly intervenes when Woody asks the Roundup Gang to come home with him, revealing he spent a long time watching other toys be sold before him, hence his willingness to go to Japan.
+After a final confrontation at the airport, Andy's toys stuff Prospector into a backpack belonging to Amy, an artistic girl who takes him in as her new toy.

-In one outtake, he is seen talking to two Barbie dolls in the box, saying that he could probably get them a role in the third film; this outtake was later deleted in the 2019 home media reissue, which media outlets inferred as a result of the Me Too movement.
-In another outtake, Prospector suffers a bout of flatulence and says, "I guess that's why they call me Stinky Pete."
+In one of the films outtakes, he is seen talking to two Barbie dolls in the box, saying that he could probably get them a role in the third film, this outtake was later deleted in the 2019 home media reissue, which media outlets inferred as a result of the Me Too movement.

-Prospector appears in the Toy Box mode of Toy Story 3: The Video Game, although Grammer did not reprise the role.
+Prospector appears in Toy Story Mania!, the Disney Parks attraction ride as well as the Toy Box mode of Toy Story 3: The Video Game, now voiced by Stephen Stanton.

 Al's Toy Barn

-The following toy characters are introduced in Al's Toy Barn, a chain of toy stores advertised on television in the first two films: